Consumer dispute claims in Queensland

 The Australian Consumer Law (ACL) is a uniform piece of legislation governing consumer rights and protection laws in Australia.

-There are other pieces of legislation that may assist in addition, or instead of, the ACL, including the Sale of Goods Act, Fair Trading Act, ASIC Act and more.
+There are other pieces of legislation that may assist in addition, or instead of, the ACL, including the Sale of Goods Act, Fair Trading Act and ASIC Act.

-The ACL is arguably one of the most powerful pieces of consumer protection legislation to ever have come into existence.
-The provisions of the ACL operate on a national level and apply to matters involving the sale of goods and services in every State and Territory in Australia.
+The ACL is arguably one of the most powerful pieces of consumer protection legislation to have come into existence.
+The provisions of the ACL operate on a national level and apply to matters involving the sale of goods and services in every state and territory in Australia.

 This involves most business to consumer (B2C) and business to business (B2B) transactions.

-Generally speaking, a business cannot contract out of the Australian Consumer Law.
+Generally speaking, a business cannot contract out of the ACL.

 Certain fundamental consumer guarantees will generally not apply in circumstances where a consumer:

-- Changes their mind about the purchase of a product (i.e. they wish to return the product in order to purchase it from a different manufacturer at a lower price);
+- changes their mind about the purchase of a product (i.e. they wish to return the product in order to buy it from a different manufacturer at a lower price);

-- Has misused a product in a way that has caused unreasonable damage to the product that would not otherwise have occurred if they had used the product correctly;
+- has misused a product in a way that has caused unreasonable damage to the product that would not have occurred if they had used the product correctly;

-- Was informed about a defect to the product before they purchased it;
+- was informed about a defect to the product before they bought it;

 The ACL is a national law that exists to protect consumers and many business-to-business transactions.

 The primary objective of the ACL is to ensure individuals and businesses involved in all different aspects of trade and commerce abide by and follow fair sales practices, and to verify that all consumers can expect to be offered fair contract terms, basic consumer guarantees, reasonable product safety warranties and all other fundamental consumer rights each and every time they acquire a good or service.